 RASDEG is a volunteer equestrian community group affiliated with Equestrian Australia and Equestrian Queensland.
 We run training clinics and competitions primarily in the equine sport of dressage, from beginner with Prep - Walk trot to Official and FEI tests.
-Our competitions are mostly held at the Wynnum Pony Club located at 50 Bognor St Tingalpa, with events held at least once a month.
+Our competitions are mostly held at the Redlands Horse and Pony Club at 190-262 Cleveland-Redland Bay Road, Thornlands 4164, with events held at least once a month.

 Our members range in age from 7 years up to the grand age of 60+.
 Our guiding principle is to provide a friendly fun, and safe environment where our members can learn and compete with their horses from the grass roots to official level.